Blue Marble offers free videos for individuals interested in learning more about its GIS and geodetic software.

 Blue Marble webcasts are pre-recorded videos about GIS and geodetic topics and software tutorials.
 Registration isn't required to view these videos.
 Subscribe to Blue Marble's YouTube channel to receive notifications of when webcasts are available.
 Announcements of video releases are also made on the Blue Marble Facebook, LinkedIn, or Twitter accounts.

-Webinars are live broadcasts that offer the opportunity to learn about what's new in our products and ask questions about the broadcast.
-Please register for the ones that interest you.
+Webinars are live broadcasts that offer viewers the opportunity to learn about what's new in Blue Marble products and to ask questions about the latest functionality.

 Thank you for your interest in our webinars.
 We do not have any upcoming webinars scheduled at this time.
 Please check back soon for the next available webinar.